UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 ---

-# A barchart is able to represent small differences in more detail
+# A barchart is able to represent relative differences more precisely

 ``` python
 bars = (alt.Chart(state_pop).mark_bar().encode(